blues/app-accelerators/62-construction-site-environmental-noise-exposure-monitor/README.md

 **Device-side responsibilities.** The onboard Cygnet STM32 host on the Notecarrier CX wakes every 5 minutes (configurable), immediately samples sound for 15 seconds via the ADC (before the PM warm-up phase begins), then initialises the PM sensor over I²C, waits for the laser and fan to stabilise, and averages 10 readings over 10 seconds.
 All samples are accumulated in a rolling window stored in Notecard flash between sleep cycles.
 The host is cut from power by [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) between samples, dropping Cygnet current draw to essentially zero.
 Queued notes travel from the Cygnet to the Notecard over I²C using the `note-arduino` library's `JAdd*` helpers — no JSON hand-marshaling, no modem AT commands.

 **Notecard responsibilities.** The Notecard stores [Notes](https://dev.blues.io/api-reference/glossary/#note) locally, manages the cellular session on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default 30 min), and flushes `sync:true` alert notes immediately when a threshold is breached.
 The Notecard owns GNSS — its built-in GPS/GNSS receiver attempts to acquire a site fix on first boot and re-acquires periodically (default every 4 hours); the last-known fix is returned by `card.location` and embedded in every outbound note.
 The Notecard's GNSS hardware retains a cached fix across power cycles, so after the device is redeployed from one construction site to another, the first `card.location` response after a fresh power-on may return the coordinates of the **previous** site rather than the current one.
 The firmware detects freshness by comparing the GPS fix timestamp (`time` field) across successive `card.location` calls: the first non-zero response after boot is recorded as a baseline; once a subsequent response returns a newer timestamp the device is confirmed at its current site.
-Every outbound note includes a `location_valid` boolean that is `false` until this confirmation occurs — see [Limitations](#9-limitations-and-next-steps).
+Every outbound note includes a `location_valid` boolean that is `false` until this confirmation occurs — see [Limitations](#10-limitations-and-next-steps).
 The Notecard also distributes [environment variables](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) from Notehub — operators can retune alert thresholds in the field without re-flashing firmware.

 **Notehub responsibilities.** The Notecard manages its own cellular session against the supported carrier networks worldwide via its embedded global SIM and delivers data to Notehub over the Internet; [Notehub](https://notehub.io) ingests events, stores them, and applies project-level routes.
 Exposure summaries (`env_summary.qo`) and threshold alerts (`env_alert.qo`) land in separate [Notefiles](https://dev.blues.io/api-reference/glossary/#notefile), which means downstream routes can treat them differently — alerts to an on-call system or safety officer inbox, summaries to a long-term compliance archive.
 Notehub also automatically appends `where_lat`, `where_lon`, and other location metadata to every event based on the Notecard's last-known GNSS fix.

 **Routing to the cloud (high level).** Notehub supports HTTP, MQTT, AWS IoT Core, Azure IoT Hub, GCP Pub/Sub, Snowflake, and several other destinations; route setup is project-specific.
 See the [Notehub routing documentation](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) for details — this project does not ship any specific downstream endpoint.

-## 2.5 Quickstart
+## 3. Technical Summary

 1. **Clone and configure**: Download this repo and open `firmware/construction_env_monitor/construction_env_monitor.ino`.
-Replace `PRODUCT_UID` constant with your Notehub project UID (see §5 step 1).
+Replace `PRODUCT_UID` constant with your Notehub project UID (see §6 step 1).
 2. **Build and flash**: Use Arduino IDE or `arduino-cli`.
 The FQBN below matches `firmware/construction_env_monitor/sketch.yaml`, so omitting `--fqbn` also works when invoked from the sketch directory:
    ```bash
    arduino-cli compile --fqbn STMicroelectronics:stm32:Blues:pnum=CYGNET firmware/